Devon Motorworks: Products

-The initial product, Devon GTX, was unveiled in 2009 Pebble Beach Concours d’Elegance.
+The initial product, Devon GTX, was unveiled at the 2009 Pebble Beach Concours d'Elegance.
 The vehicle was conceived by Swedish designer Daniel Paulin and Devon Motor Works Founder Scott Devon, who shared a vision for an American supercar that combined classic and contemporary design cues.

 The distinguishing features of the Devon GTX included an aircraft-quality carbon fiber body, “up and forward” articulating doors, two-tone wheel surrounds, minimal front/rear overhangs, dual center exhaust ports and carbon fiber racing seats.

 In validation testing, the vehicle set an unofficial lap record at California's Willow Springs Raceway.
 Following subsequent testing, spy photos of the prototype appeared online.

 Product development for the Devon GTX was led by former Ford executive engineer Andy Benedict, while assembly and manufacturing was headed by Clive Hawkins, founder of the Aria Group.
 Aerodynamic testing was supervised by Dr. Joseph Katz, Chairman of the Department of Aerospace Engineering and Engineering Mechanics at San Diego State University.
 Vehicle validation and testing was handled by former 24 Hours of Le Mans champion Justin Bell.

 Two GTX cars were completed before production ceased, with one selling for $220,000 at a Barrett-Jackson auction in 2012.